Drug interaction: CYP450

 Cytochrome P450 is a very large family of haemoproteins (hemoproteins) that are characterized by their enzymatic activity and their role in the metabolism of a large number of drugs.
 Of the various families that are present in humans, the most interesting in this respect are the 1, 2 and 3, and the most important enzymes are CYP1A2, CYP2C9, CYP2C19, CYP2D6, CYP2E1 and CYP3A4.

 The majority of the enzymes are also involved in the metabolism of endogenous substances, such as steroids or sex hormones, which is also important should there be interference with these substances.
 The function of the enzymes can either be stimulated (enzyme induction) or inhibited (enzyme inhibition).

 Through enzymatic inhibition and induction

 If a drug is metabolized by a CYP450 enzyme and drug B blocks the activity of these enzymes, it can lead to pharmacokinetic alterations.
 A. This alteration results in drug A remaining in the bloodstream for an extended duration, and eventually increase in concentration.

 In some instances, the inhibition may reduce the therapeutic effect, if instead the metabolites of the drug is responsible for the effect.

 Compounds that increase the efficiency of the enzymes, on the other hand, may have the opposite effect and increase the rate of metabolism.

+Oligonucleotide therapeutics

+Unlike small-molecule drugs, approved RNAi-based therapeutics such as siRNA drugs do not significantly induce or inhibit cytochrome P450 (CYP) enzymes, and therefore require distinct frameworks for evaluating drug–drug interactions (DDIs).

+Several interaction mechanisms relevant to oligonucleotide drugs have been identified: